Skip to content

 2. If tokens are used with the --output <path> option, only subdirectories that are written to will be considered for cleaning.

 For example, if the output directory is specified as --output "games/{mister}", and only Game Boy Color games are found in --input <path>, then only the games/Gameboy/ directory would be considered for cleaning.
-Other directories that may already exist such as games/GBA/ and games/NES/ would not be considered for cleaning, as igir did not write there.
+Other directories that may already exist such as games/GBA/ and games/NES/ would not be considered for cleaning, as Igir did not write there.

-In other words, games/{mister} is not equivalent to games/*. igir will not indiscriminately delete files in games/.
+In other words, games/{mister} is not equivalent to games/*.
+Igir will not indiscriminately delete files in games/.

 If you want to clean every directory in games/, you could specify it as both the --input <path> and --output <path>: